DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2/README.md

 - Replaced dual rotary encoders with 1 encoder + 5 buttons for menu navigation
 - Added header breakout for 10 unused pins (GP0-GP9).
 Includes GND & 3V3.
 Good for adding peripherals.
 - Added Stemma I2C connector (GP26 & GP27 on I2C Bus 1) on backplane plus Stemma breakout
-- Added MCP23017 I2C addressing jumper pads near chips (Chip 1 is on I2C Bus 0, Chip 2 is on Bus 1)
+- Added MCP23017 I2C addressing jumper pads near chips (Chip 1 is on I2C Bus 0, Chip 2 is on Bus 1) Default is 0x20
 - Added MCP23017 interrupt breakout pins
 - Reorganized MCP23017 pinouts to be in correct order for the chip design. (half were backwards in 1.0)
 - Replaced my name on top silkscreen with TR-Cowbell, moved name to bottom silkscreen in Papyrus font.